 - One Pot Gnocchi Bake with Tomato & Mozzarella

 - Greek Salad

 - Chilli Prawns with Tomato Butter & Aleppo Pepper

 - 1 Aubergine chopped

 - 500g Pasta

 - Vegetable Stock enough to cover the pasta

 - Parmesan for serving

-- Set your pressure cooker to the saute or browning function and add the olive oil, red onion and garlic.
+- Set your pressure cooker to the saute or browning function and add the olive oil, red onion and garlic cloves.
 Fry for a couple of minutes until softened.
 Add the aubergine and pepper and cook for another few minutes.

 - Add the pasta to the pot and pour over the chopped tomatoes and enough vegetable stock to cover the pasta.
+Season with salt and pepper.
 Cook on the pasta setting, if you have one, or on manual for 4 minutes.
 Release the pressure and stir through the olives.
 Serve topped with chopped parsley and parmesan.